 This mindset was also strengthened by Protestantism.
 Slave owners looked for any way to prove their power over the enslaved people, and they frequently used religion as “proof” of their racist superiority.
 Additionally, Protestant belief encouraged various ways to become closer to God, which included eating as little as possible.
 This would resonate the most with white women.
 They had as much to do with perpetuating fatphobia as their husbands.
 White women were desperate to show their own power against Black women on the plantation, and the difference between their bodies was the perfect rift.
 And so began the centuries-old belief that thinness is beautiful, and fatness is ugly.

 Modern-Day Medical Lies

 Looking into the history of fatphobia was only one aspect of Strings’ book.
-An even more revealing section takes place in the 20-21st century and criticizes the way modern medicine is still derived from the racist origins of how we view weight.
+An even more revealing section takes place in the 20th-21st centuries and criticizes the way modern medicine is still derived from the racist origins of how we view weight.
 Anti-fatness survived long after the slave trade and segregation.
 The ideals simply evolved to become hidden in plain sight and extremely dangerous.
 We began seeing the rhetoric of race scientists and the eruption of eugenics directly impact the Black community, especially fat, Black women.

 All of our country’s institutions are intertwined, so it was only a matter of time before fatphobia and racism made their way into the medical field.
 In our modern day, we can see these ideals in systems like BMI testing and how we talk about the “obesity epidemic.”
 Strings states it plainly, these medical practices have no scientific basis and rely on the racist founding of eugenicists and race scientists, and there’s data to prove it.